Presbyopia - the Aging Eye

 - Inducing monovision with contact lenses.
 Another treatment method involves training one eye to be nearsighted and the other eye to remain farsighted.
 This is accomplished by over-correcting vision in one eye with a contact lens.
 While this may sound nauseating, the brain quickly learns which eye is for which task.
 Adaptation is usually quick and hassle-free.
 If you're still having problems adjusting after a week or so, check in with your Optometrist.
 Some people will not adapt to monovision.

 - Modified Monovision.
-Here you wear a multifocal lens, usually in your non dominant eye, which is adjusted by the optometrist to give better near vision, with some compromise in the distance, and in the other eye a standard distance lens.
+Here you wear a multifocal contact lens, usually in your non dominant eye, which is adjusted by the Optometrist to give better near vision, with some compromise in the distance, and in the other eye a standard distance lens.
 If you don't read a lot, or do a lot of close work, this can be an ideal solution.

 There is a fourth option which is a combination of contact lenses plus a pair of reading glasses.
 If you spend hours a day reading, doing needlepoint, writing by hand or doing other close work, it may make sense to wear close-vision glasses over the top of your distance contact lenses when you are doing extended near tasks.